HIIT/dime-server/README.md

 ### Run

-To run the server, issue the command:
+To run the server on Linux or OS X, issue the command:

     make run

 This will also re-compile if the source code has changed since last compilation.

+On Windows, use:

+    gradlew run

 The DiMe server will automatically use a database named "dime" in the mongodb server.

 Now you can access the DiMe dashboard by going to the address
 <http://localhost:8080> (if you are using the default port).